cdunham1989/remember_me/README.md

 I would like to be able to sort them by title or date

 As a user
+So I can keep my memories up to date
+I would like to be able to edit and delete my memories if needed

+As a user
 So I can group my memories
 I would like to be able to tag my memories